NMathar/event_api/README.md

 # Event API

-The api is to create events and handle/store the registration to this events.
+The api create events and handle/store the registration to this events.